craigmcb/craigmcb.github.io/OL/intro/intro.md

 ## Introduction to Oracle Linux Videos
-On these pages, you will find videos, documents and other useful resources on topics such as:

-- Technologies and components included in Oracle Linux
-- Using the most common tools and features of Linux
+On this track you will learn technologies and components included in Oracle Linux and common tools and features of Linux.

 [![](../../common/images/why_tmp.png)](https://youtu.be/GzON3q8S00Y)
 [![](../../common/images/intro_install_tmp.png)](https://youtu.be/dvvP4wpsAQI)